twyr/twyr-mdc-web/README.md

 #### ABOUT

-This is a monorepo used for the development and maintenance of the [Ember](https://emberjs.com) implementation of [Material Design Component for the Web](https://material.io/components?platform=web), and consists of two packages - the Ember MDC Web Addon itself, and an Ember App for testing, debugging, documenting, and showcasing the addon.
+This is a monorepo used for the development and maintenance of the [Ember](https://emberjs.com) implementation of [Material Components for the Web](https://material-components.github.io/material-components-web-catalog/#/), and consists of two packages - the Ember MDC Web Addon itself, and an Ember App for testing, debugging, documenting, and showcasing the addon.

 #### STATUS